mallen234/electron/presentation.md

 - **Cross-Platform Desktop Applications**
 - **Developers familiar with HTML, CSS, and JavaScrip**
 - **Applications with server-side logic, access to system resources**
-- **Performance Requirements:**
-  - Can have performance overhead compared Qt and JavaFX.
 ---

 ## Tools used alongside Electron